How to search

 Books etc – Includes ebooks, pamphlets, sheet music and more.
 Excludes maps, pictures and manuscripts.

-Manuscripts – Unpublished papers, letters and diaries; also includes lists that describe the contents of Manuscript collections
+Manuscripts – Unpublished papers, letters and diaries; also includes some of the lists that describe the contents of manuscript collections.

 Refining your search results

-On the left of your search results, you'll see the heading 'Refine results by' with groups of links underneath.
+On the right of your search results, you'll see the heading 'Refine results by' with groups of links underneath.
 These links let you quickly choose items with a particular subject, type of resource, author or other characteristic.
-The 'More options' link under each category allows you to select more than one option or exclude options altogether.
+To select more than one option or exclude options altogether, use the check boxes to the left and right of each link in the groups.
+Apply the filters to make your selections.
+The active and excluded options appear at the top of the right hand side panel.

 - Looking for things you don't have to request from storage?
 Under the 'SLV collection' heading, choose 'Find on shelf'.

 - Looking for things in a particular language?
 Look for the 'Language' heading and click on the language you want.
-Often these items will be in storage.
+These items will usually be in storage.

 - If you type in a general subject, such as ‘management’, you'll find way too many things that mention the word 'management' somewhere.
 Use the 'Subject' heading to find items that are mostly about your topic.

-- You can make more than one refinement by clicking on multiple links.
+- You can make more than one refinement by selecting multiple links.
 You can also take them off – just look at the top of the results and click on the 'x' next to the refinement you want to get rid of.

 Searching for titles

-Titles can be a bit tricky, especially if they are journal titles or common titles.
+Titles can be a bit tricky, especially if they are journal or magazine titles or common titles.

 - If you're looking for a textbook with a one-word title such as 'Accounting', it helps to know something else; for example, the author, edition or publication year.

-- If you're looking for a common title that has been published in more than one place, like Vogue or The Herald, add the city where it was published (for example: vogue paris; herald newcastle).
+- If you're looking for a common title that has been published in more than one place, like The Herald, add the city where it was published (for example: herald newcastle).

 Entering numbers for items